Prompt Tuning on Graph-augmented Low-resource Text Classification: Experiments

 \stitle{Within-domain generalization.} Within the same domain, we consider two scenarios of generalization: from base classes to unseen classes, and a continual learning setting where base classes are still included during testing.

 Firstly, we report the results on the testing sets of both the base classes and unseen classes in Tab.~\ref{fig: base and new}.
 Note that the base and unseen classes come from the same domain, \ie, the same dataset in our context.
 Specifically, on the base classes, \model+d performs the worst in all cases, showing that the discrete prompts are difficult to select for intrinsically continuous PLMs.
 In contrast, \model\ generally obtains the best performance on the base classes, showing that continuous prompt tuning can find better prompts if some labeled data are available for tuning.
 However, the learned static prompts do not generalize well to the unseen classes, showing a significant class shift between base and unseen classes.
 Interestingly, \model+d performs better on unseen classes than \model, showing that the handcrafted prompts are robust to class shifts to some extent.
+G2P2*, does not achieve the best performance on the base class of the \emph{Cora} dataset but is still the second best, outperforming the third-place G2P2+d by 68.7\%.
+Moreover, we achieve the best results on the new classes.
+As a result, the harmonic mean of our performance and that of the best-performing G2P2 shows no difference.
+On the \emph{Industrial} dataset, G2P2* is not the best performer on either the base class or the new class.
+However, it demonstrates balanced performance, ranking just below the best in both categories.
+Consequently, its overall performance, represented by the harmonic mean, is the highest, surpassing the second-best by 4.5\%.
 Overall, in comparison to \model+d and \model, \model$^*$ demonstrates competitive performance on the base classes and excellent performance on the unseen classes, implying that conditional prompt tuning not only fits well to the base classes, but also generalizes to the unseen classes.

 Secondly, we address a more pragmatic ``continual learning'' scenario \cite{parisi2019continual}, in which we combine the test sets of both the base and unseen classes during inference.
 This scenario is designed to evaluate the undesirable effect of catastrophic forgetting of the base classes while adapting to the unseen classes.
 The results are presented in Tab.~\ref{table:mixed classes}.
 It becomes evident that \model\ loses its competitive edge over \model+d, but \model$^*$ remains superior, implying that \model$^*$ is robust to continual learning with less ``forgetting'' of the base classes.